jainulabushu/React-js-learning/README.md

 npm start

-this will open port on chrome as http://localhost:3000/
+this will open port on chrome page as http://localhost:3000/

 drag and drop react-apps folder to vs code editor to open

+chrome> babeljs.io/repl

+babel> here we can type modern javascript code> babel convert that code into that browsers can understand

+const element = <h1>Hello World</h1>;

+babel convert jsx code to react js code